 No, the 100-mile range of LFR meant that its use was restricted to land and the immediate coastal waters within that limit.
 Even modern VOR’s have a maximum range of 200 miles and the most powerful NDB’s were reliable up to only 500 miles or so.
 Before World War II, dead reckoning (estimating position based on time, direction, aircraft speed and the effects of wind) and celestial navigation were the only choices over oceans or other remote reaches of the globe.
 Pan Am Clipper pilots, and others that forged early international routes, became legendary by their necessary mastery of both.

-Towards the end of the war in 1943, LORAN‘s 1,000-mile range was able to provide coverage along the major transoceanic Atlantic & Pacific routes for both maritime convoys and aircraft.
+Towards the end of the conflict starting in 1943, LORAN (see above) and its 1,000-mile plus range was able to provide coverage along the major transoceanic Atlantic & Pacific routes for both maritime convoys and aircraft.
 Coverage was expanded during the 50’s and 60’s and the user base grew when surplus first-generation "LORAN A" receivers flooded the market after second generation "LORAN C" became operational in the late 50’s.
-By the 70’s and 80’s oscilloscopes and vacuum tubes gave way to microelectronics and receivers became cheap and widely available.
-GPS pushed LORAN to obsolescence with the last stations shut down in 2015; however, as nations recognize the vulnerability of GPS, there is discussion of reviving a modern version called “eLORAN.”
+By the 70’s and 80’s older units with their bulky vacuum tubes and oscilloscopes gave way to compact versions with microchip driven digital displays that were cheap and widely available.
+Nevertheless, GPS’s superiority pushed LORAN to obsolescence with the last stations shut down in 2015.
+However, as nations recognize the vulnerability of GPS satellites, there is discussion of reviving a modern version called “eLORAN.”

-Nazi Germany utilized Elektra-Sonnen (commonly just “Sonne”), which also has a 1,000-mile range, in the North Sea and Eastern Atlantic after 1940.
-The British also clandestinely learned how to fully utilize it for their operations, going so far as to supply one Spanish station with much needed repair parts as Germany was forced into retreat.
-After the war, the Allies appropriated and rebranded the system Consol, its British wartime code name.
+Nazi Germany utilized Elektra-Sonnen or “Sonne” (see above), which had a nearly equal range, in the North Sea and Eastern Atlantic after 1940.
+The British also clandestinely learned how to fully utilize it for their operations, going so far as to supply one key Spanish station with much needed repair parts as Germany was forced into retreat at war’s end.
+After the war, the Allies appropriated and rebranded the system as "Consol," its British wartime code name.
 It became a popular postwar navigation option in Europe (the last station going off air in 1991) and was established at a few other locations across the globe.